The Experiential Dynamics of

 Center Point Awareness

 Return to our Diamond of The Self.
-When someone withdraws, our first instinct might be pursuit or defensiveness.
-Instead, find our center point - that place within we that remains constant regardless of another's behavior.
+When someone withdraws, our first instinct may reach toward pursuit or defensiveness.
+The center point awaits :: that place within we that remains constant regardless of another's behavior.

 🌊